rtmigo/prefnotifiers_flutter/README.md

 var otherNotifier = PrefNotifier<int>("MyParameter"); // DON'T DO THIS
 otherNotifier = 20;

-// now the theNotifier.value is still 5.
+// now the myParam.value is still 5.
-// And the theNotifier has no idea it is changed
+// And the myParam has no idea it is changed
 ```